archaeologyimpossible/archaeologyimpossible.github.io/content.md

 <a id="how"></a>
 ## Methodology: The Three-Phase Pipeline

-This project is funded by a SSHRC Insight Grant, terminating in 2031.

 ### Phase I: The Digital Fieldwork
 We will aggregate data from archival expedition photography, climbing literature, and public social media posts.
 Using **Segment Anything (SAM)** or similar approaches and custom computer vision models, we identify equipment, shelter, waste, and infrastructure across decades of imagery, geolocating photos and views.